shamvil89/Compressor/README.md

 # Compressor

-A Powershell script written with a GUI to compress video files.
+A Powershell script written to compress video files.
 This is done by using FFmpeg.

  It is currently hard-coded to output a video file around a size of 8MB.